Joel Spencer

 Joel Spencer (born April 20, 1946) is an American mathematician.
 He is a combinatorialist who has worked on probabilistic methods in combinatorics and on Ramsey theory.
 He received his doctorate from Harvard University in 1970, under the supervision of Andrew Gleason.
-He is currently (As of 2018) a professor at the Courant Institute of Mathematical Sciences of New York University.
-Spencer's work was heavily influenced by Paul Erdős, with whom he coauthored many papers (giving him an Erdős number of 1).
+Spencer is currently (As of 2018) a professor at the Courant Institute of Mathematical Sciences of New York University.
+His work was heavily influenced by Paul Erdős, with whom Spencer co-authored many papers (giving him an Erdős number of 1).

 In 1963, while studying at the Massachusetts Institute of Technology, Spencer became a Putnam Fellow.
-In 1984 Spencer received a Lester R. Ford Award.
+In 1984, he received a Lester R. Ford Award.
 He was an Erdős Lecturer at Hebrew University of Jerusalem in 2001.
-In 2012 he became a fellow of the American Mathematical Society.
+In 2012, he became a fellow of the American Mathematical Society.